achao2013/deep3dmap/README.md

   We decompose the reconstruction framework into different components and one can easily construct a customized reconstruction framework by combining different modules.

+- **plug and play deep modules**

+  We plug and use some polular deep modules like stylegan2,

 - **Support of multiple frameworks of 3d reconstruction from image or images**

   The toolbox directly supports popular and contemporary reconstruction frameworks, *e.g.* , etc.